 He graduated in Economics from the College of Finance and Accounting in 1997 and obtained his Master's degree in 2023 in the MBA programme at the Faculty of Economics of the University of Pécs.
 He started his career in 1998 in the department for German customers of Takarékbank, from 2003 as head of the network department, and from 2005 to 2014 as Director of the bank's savings cooperative business.
 From February 2014 to March 2015 he was Deputy Chief Executive of Polgári Bank Zrt., then Executive Director and member of the Board of Directors of Duna Takarék Bank Zrt.
 In 2017, he led the merger of Takarékbank and MTB Magyar Takarékszövetkezeti Bank as Deputy Chief Executive and Vice Chairman, respectively.
 From December 2020, he was Deputy Chief Executive for Transformation of Magyar Bankholding and operational manager of the transformation and merger of MBH member banks.
-From 10 December 2021, he has been Deputy Chief Executive of MKB Bank Nyrt, responsible for Transformation, and from May 2022, also for Operations.
+From 10 December 2021, he has been Deputy Chief Executive of MBH Bank Nyrt, responsible for Transformation, and from May 2022, also for Operations.
 Since April 2022 he has been member of the Board of Directors of MKB Bank Nyrt.
 Deputy Chief Executive for Transformation and Operations from May 2023 and Deputy Chief Executive for Digitisation and Operations from December 2023.
-He is a member of the Board of Directors of MITRA Informatika Szolgáltató Zrt and a member of the Supervisory Board and Audit Committee of MBH Investment Bank.
+He is a member of the Board of Directors of MITRA Informatikai Zrt and Chairman of the Supervisory Board and member of the Audit Committee of MBH Investment Bank.
+Member of the Supervisory Board of MBH Domo Kft., Chairman of the Supervisory Board of Fundamenta-Lakáskassza Zrt.

-Shares held in MBH Bank Nyrt. as of 31.12 2023: 0. pcs. / Shares held directly in MBH Bank Nyrt. as of 31.12.2023: 0 pcs.
+Shares held in MBH Bank Nyrt. as of 31.12 2024: 0. pcs. / Shares held directly in MBH Bank Nyrt. as of 31.12.2024: 0 pcs.